 Last Update: February 2022 * affiliate links disclaimer

-And although the list of Thailand’s highlights seems endless, there are still many places like Chiang Khan that are not yet completely overrun by tourists, but certainly worth discovering.
+Although the list of Thailand’s highlights seems endless, there are still many places like Chiang Khan that are not yet completely overrun by tourists, but certainly worth discovering.
 Interesting cities oozing with local culture.
 Small laid back riverside towns and spectacular nature reserves.
 Not all of them hidden gems necessarily, but without the usual crowds, only visited by the few travelers in the know.

 Nowadays however, on weekends and public holidays, the village is invaded by well to do weekend trippers from Bangkok.
-They come for Saturday Mekong sunset, a touch of national heritage and the beautiful surrounding nature.
+They come for the Saturday Mekong sunset, a touch of national heritage and the beautiful surrounding nature.
 On Sundays in the early morning they go out to the streets to give alms to the Thai monks.
 It’s a big thing here in Chiang Khan and quite an impressive site.
 By Sunday evening the hordes will all have left and you can have the town to yourself.

 Reasons to visit/skip Chiang Khan